ETRACS Quarterly Pay 1.5X Leveraged Wells Fargo BDC Index ETN (BDCX) To Go Ex-Dividend on January 12th

-ETRACS Quarterly Pay 1.5X Leveraged Wells Fargo BDC Index ETN (NYSEARCA:BDCX – Get Free Report) announced a dividend on Thursday, January 11th, NASDAQ reports.
-Shareholders of record on Tuesday, January 16th will be given a dividend of 1.1905 per share on Wednesday, January 24th.
+ETRACS Quarterly Pay 1.5X Leveraged Wells Fargo BDC Index ETN (NYSEARCA:BDCX – Get Free Report) declared a dividend on Thursday, January 11th, NASDAQ reports.
+Stockholders of record on Tuesday, January 16th will be given a dividend of 1.1905 per share on Wednesday, January 24th.
 The ex-dividend date of this dividend is Friday, January 12th.

-ETRACS Quarterly Pay 1.5X Leveraged Wells Fargo BDC Index ETN Stock Performance
+ETRACS Quarterly Pay 1.5X Leveraged Wells Fargo BDC Index ETN Trading Down 0.7 %

 Featured Articles